KoTeCo-Oy/ctfd-challenge-uploader/README.md

 - [ ] Add https://python-poetry.org/ for deps and packaging
 - [ ] Add tests
 - [ ] Publish package in PyPi.org
-- [ ] Some specs would be nice
-- [ ] Publish as package to avoid git cloning
 - [ ] Set points win the md (now uses 1 as default)